 Later I moved that sign to the other side of the fireplace.
 I ordered the black sign below to help make the lighter vases on the shelves show up better.
 I really like this black sign because it has texture but not a lot of distraction.

 I have a pro shopping tip for you.
 Measure your width, height, and depth of the shelves, and write the measurements down.
 Put those measurements in your purse along with a small measuring tape.
 I carry this measuring tape everywhere I go.
 It’s so frustrating to get things home and find out they’re too tall or too deep.
 Just measure while you’re at the store and save yourself from making too many returns.

 Check yard sales and thrift stores for books with pretty bindings.
 Pull back the paper covers to see the colors.
 I get mine so cheap this way.
 You might even already have books around the house with the perfect color bindings.

 Plants are great fillers.
 They are light and airy and can be real or faux.
 I use a mixture of both.
 Sometimes one clipping off of a faux stem is all you need in small or slender vases.
 An entire arrangement may be too much depending on the space.

 Decorate your floating shelves with simple decor, stand back and enjoy!

-Once all of the E’s are attached to the wall, add the outer side pieces of 1 x 6 from the wall to the end of the E.
+Once all of the E’s are attached to the wall in the studs, add the outer side pieces of 1 x 6 from the wall to the end of the E.